poseidon/matchbox/Documentation/bootcfg.md

 ## Groups and Metadata

-Groups define tag selectors which match zero or more machines.
+Groups define selectors which match zero or more machines.
 Machine(s) matching a group will boot and provision according to the group's `Profile` and `metadata`.

-Define a list of groups, define the required tags, name the `Profile` that should be applied, and add any `metadata` needed to render the templates in your Ignition or Cloud configs.
+Create a group definition with a `Profile` to be applied, selectors for matching machines, and any `metadata` needed to render the Ignition or Cloud config templates.

-Here is an example `/etc/bootcfg.conf` YAML file:

-    ---
-    api_version: v1alpha1
-    groups:
-      - name: default
-        profile: discovery
-      - name: Worker Node
-        profile: worker
-        require:
-          region: us-central1-a
-          zone: a
-      - name: etcd Node 1
-        profile: etcd
-        require:
-          uuid: 16e7d8a7-bfa9-428b-9117-363341bb330b
-        metadata:
-          networkd_name: ens3
-          networkd_gateway: 172.15.0.1
-          networkd_dns: 172.15.0.3
-          networkd_address: 172.15.0.21/16
-          ipv4_address: 172.15.0.21
-          etcd_name: node1
-          etcd_initial_cluster: "node1=http://172.15.0.21:2380"
-          ssh_authorized_keys:
-            - "ssh-rsa pub-key-goes-here"
-      - name: etcd Proxy
-        profile: etcd-proxy
-        require:
-          mac: 52:54:00:89:d8:10
-        metadata:
-          etcd_initial_cluster: "node1=http://172.15.0.21:2380"
+For example `/var/lib/bootcfg/groups/node1.json` matches a single machine with MAC address `52:54:00:89:d8:10`.

+    # /var/lib/bootcfg/groups/node1.json
+    {
+      "name": "node1",
+      "profile": "etcd",
+      "require": {
+        "mac": "52:54:00:89:d8:10"
+      },
+      "metadata": {
+        "fleet_metadata": "role=etcd,name=node1",
+        "etcd_name": "node1",
+        "etcd_initial_cluster": "node1=http://172.15.0.21:2380,node2=http://172.15.0.22:2380,node3=http://172.15.0.23:2380"
+      }
+    }

+While `/var/lib/bootcfg/groups/proxy.json` is the default machine group, since it has no selectors.

+    {
+      "name": "etcd-proxy",
+      "profile": "etcd-proxy",
+      "metadata": {
+        "fleet_metadata": "role=etcd-proxy",
+        "etcd_initial_cluster": "node1=http://172.15.0.21:2380,node2=http://172.15.0.22:2380,node3=http://172.15.0.23:2380"
+      }
+    }

-For example, a request to `/cloud?mac=52:54:00:89:d8:10` would render the Cloud-Config template in the "etcd-proxy" `Profile`, with the machine group's metadata.
-A request to `/cloud` would match the default group (which has no selectors) and render the Cloud-Config in the "discovery" Profile.
+For example, a request to `/ignition?mac=52:54:00:89:d8:10` would render the Ignition template in the "etcd" `Profile`, with the machine group's metadata.
+A request to `/ignition` would match the default group (which has no selectors) and render the Ignition in the "etcd-proxy" Profile.
 Avoid defining multiple default groups as resolution will not be deterministic.

-### Reserved Attributes
+### Reserved Labels

-The following attributes/tags have reserved semantic purpose.
-Do not use these tags for other purposes as they may be normalized or parsed specially.
+Some labels are normalized or parsed specially because they have reserved semantic purpose.

 * `uuid` - machine UUID
 * `mac` - network interface physical address (MAC address)